MSIA/2021-msia423-chang-christina-project/README.md

 docker build -f app/Dockerfile_acquire -t hike-acquire .
 ```

-This command will upload the raw data to S3, download the data from S3, and
-create the SQL database.
+This command will upload the raw data to S3 and create the SQL database.
 ```bash
 docker run \
     -e AWS_ACCESS_KEY_ID \